 If you're really talented (or lucky), you can also make some decent money.
 Think of it as a digital collectible record or one-off painting.
 If there's a significant demand for your NFT, prices can be sky-high.
 You might have heard of visual artist Beeple, who sold an NFT called "Everydays: the First 5000 Days" for more than $69 million.

 Apart from Beeple, other artists are selling their NFTs on blockchain-based marketplaces.
 The top sales speak for themselves.
+Check out some of the most expensive NFTs from The 10 Most Expensive NFTs Ever Sold.

 Before minting NFTs